 OpenClassrooms is already well-known for great, accessible courses which allow people to learn at their own pace.
 Every month, millions of people learn new skills and find new passions through our courses and paths.

-Some people want to further their education by earning specialized job training and degrees.
+Some people want to further their education by earning specialized job training and degree-level qualifications.
 That’s why, in addition to our courses, we propose comprehensive learning programs called “paths.”

 People who follow learning paths benefit from support from their own personal mentors, which has shown to be crucial for success.
 So, what do mentors do?
 Why are they essential for achievement when we already have courses in place? 🤔 Let's dig into it!